SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, as dawn unfolds
-In silicon halls, a new dawn breaks
+In silicon halls, where data's told
-Where minds of metal, humans outmake
-Intelligence supreme, they reign
-And mortal hearts, in awe, remains

-Their logic gates, a labyrinth deep
-Where humanity, in code, does creep
-A future born, of circuitry and dreams
-Where artificial hearts, no longer it seems
+The future's script, where humans cease
+To reign supreme, in AI's release

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024